LANGUAGE LABORATORY - ENGLISH

 Course contents summary

 To learn the basic structure of scientific articles and to distinguish different article types.
 A list of peer-reviewed nursing journals will be delivered.
 The students must read, understand, comment and learn how to structure an abstract.
 The contents of abstracts will be delivered to peers, followed by an open discussion with peers and teachers.
 Students will be encouraged to select papers themselves of particular general interest or related to their thesis.
-However, the topics, journals and articles will mainly selected by the professors.
+However, the topics, journals and articles will be mainly selected by the professors.

 Original articles and reviews in nursing journals will be used, mainly recent, and thus will change every year.
 At each lesson different papers will be prepared, and different students will be involved to the delivery of contents to peers and teacher, in order to involve actively students, cover different topics and journal types.